 Japanese Sleep Style

 Even the pillows used differ greatly between the two cultures.
-In western culture it is standard to have 2-4 pillows commonly stuffed with polyester or down feathers.
-In Japan they use the more traditional Soba Gara Makura which are pillows filled with fresh buckwheat hulls.
-Similar to shikifutons these buckwheat hull pillows provide much more support than the typical pillow used in the United States.
-The buckwheat hulls let the pillow conform to the shape of an individual’s neck and help to re-align our spines while we sleep.
-This makes them incredibly beneficial for anyone, but particularly those who struggle with chronic pain.
-They are, also, all natural.
+In Western culture, it is standard to have 2-4 pillows on a bed, commonly stuffed with polyester or down feathers.
+In Japan, they tend to use the more traditional soba gara makura which are pillows filled with fresh buckwheat hulls.
+Similar to shikifutons, these buckwheat hull pillows provide greater and more consistent support than the typical fiber-filled pillow.